Persona Fans

 "Suffering is pretty much the name of the game in this chat."

-When I was fourteen-years-old, I started an irony account on Instagram themed around the Persona video game franchise, but there's more to it than that.
+When I was fourteen, I started an irony account on Instagram themed around the Persona video game franchise, but there's more to it than that.
 This is a story about Japanese video games, anime, parasociality, the internet, isolation, indoctrination, etc.

 I was about to make new friends.
 The pleasant numbness of anonymous scrolling and thoughtless posting had ended that summer.
 Come early fall, I saw a survey posted in a story.
 It was one of the accounts I followed, and they were looking for members of a new GC.
-I responded.

 I was probably the second-youngest member of the "Fortnite Pizza Party" group chat, mostly composed of Persona fans in some capacity, most of which had pfps of anime girls, most of which were young men, from what I remember.
-Conversations typically started and revolved around anime and Japanese video games, though inevitably extended beyond these areas if the conversation lasted long enough, and conversation never really stopped.
+Conversations typically started and revolved around anime and Japanese video games, though inevitably extended beyond these areas if the conversation lasted long enough.
+And conversation never really stopped.
 It was always there, you could always say something else.
 Therefore, I never really left, because with a cell phone, I felt constantly tied to it.
 It became very important to me.

 That's not to say there weren't cracks in the simulation.
-I still had dissonant opinions, I still behaved the way I did purely because I was what I was and couldn't help it, though I did passionately compensate to fit in, not knowing why or even fully processing the fact that I was.
+I still had dissonant opinions, I still behaved the way I did because I was what I was and couldn't help it, though I did passionately compensate to fit in, not knowing why or fully processing the fact that I was.

 I didn't know how lonely I was growing up.
 "Lonely" was something of a bad word in my head, something inapplicable to me.
 Being attention-starved or feeling alienated didn't occur to me until I started reflecting on my social behavior, attempting to reset or modify my personality to fit a scenario I latched onto.
 This is that phenomenon: feeling lonely enough to do anything for group acceptance, supplanting my personality for the will of the collective, or trying to.